S0AndS0/Jekyll_Admin/documentation/_contributing/install-git-shell-commands.markdown

 layout: post
 title:  Git Shell Commands Development
 date:   2019-04-27 11:12:11 -0700
-description: Quick how-to submit patches to the git_shell_commands scripts
+description: Quick how-to submit patches to the git-shell-commands scripts
 ---

 Supposing the _`Bill`_ has done something _interesting_ to gain `push` and `pull` permissions to their `git-shell-commands` directory, not saying what or how, but now maybe...